pawaspy/Bluebook-Bulldozer/README.md

 ## 🛠️ Tech Stack

 - Python 🐍
-- Libraries: NumPy, Pandas, Matplotlib, Scikit-Learn
+- Libraries: NumPy, Pandas, Matplotlib, Scikit-Learn.

 ## 🏁 Getting Started

 1. Clone this repository to your local machine 🖥️.
-2. Install the required Python packages using the following command:
+2. Install the required Python packages using the following command.
 3. Run the Jupyter Notebook or Python script to train the model and make predictions 🏃‍♀️.

 ## 🚀 How to Use